Luxbit/quick-bench/readme.md

 ## Features

-- Benchmarks CPU performance with floating-point operations per second (GFLOPS)
+- Benchmark CPU performance for floating-point operations per second (GFLOPS)
-- Benchmarks GPU performance with floating-point operations per second (TFLOPS)
+- Benchmark GPU performance for floating-point operations per second (TFLOPS)
-  - Supports CUDA GPUs and Metal Performance Shaders (MPS) for Apple Silicon
+  - Support for CUDA GPUs and Metal Performance Shaders (MPS) for Apple Silicon
-- Check if device has a battery and returns state of charge
+- Check if device has a battery and returns state of charge, charging state and capacity

 ## Usage